Brussels Airport: Early years

-After the liberation on 3 September 1944, the German infrastructure at Melsbroek fell into the hands of the British.
-When the old civilian airport in Haren became too small, the Belgian authorities decided to use the aerodrome at Melsbroek for the new national airport.
-By 1948, a new terminal building was constructed to replace the old wooden building.
-In the same year, the lengths of both runways 02/20 and 07L/25R were increased, to 1200 m and 2450 m respectively, whereas 12/30 remained at 1300 m.
-The civil aerodrome of Melsbroek was officially opened by Prince Charles, Count of Flanders, the prince regent, on 20 July 1948.
-From 1948 to 1956, many more buildings and facilities were erected, mostly on the Melsbroek side of the site.

-In 1955, a railway line from Brussels city centre to the airport was constructed.
-The line was officially opened by King Baudouin on 15 May 1955.

 In 1956, a new 2300 m runway was constructed, 07R/25L, which almost runs parallel with 07L/25R.
 The runway is still in use today and saw its length later increased to 3200 m.
 In April 1956, the Belgian government decided to build a new airport, using the same runways, but with the buildings located within the municipality of Zaventem.
 In April 1957, construction started of the new terminal, preparing the airport for the 1958 World's Fair (Expo 58).
 The grass runway 12/30 had to make way to allow for the new passenger terminal.
 This new airport was inaugurated on 5 July 1958, just in time for the 1958 World’s Fair.
 The buildings on the Melsbroek side are still in use by the Belgian Air Force (15th Air Transport Wing), and this is still known as Melsbroek Airfield.
 Both Zaventem Airport and Melsbroek Air Base, the military airfield, share the same runways.